 Many mountaineers have reached the summit of Kanchenjunga.

 Mountaineers have climbed Mt.
 Kanchenjunga and created records.
 Many trekking and mountaineering expeditions have also made a significant mark in the mountain dictionary.
 George Band and Joe Brown were the first to climb this peak, creating history.
-After that, there were other expeditions where Indians, descendants of Nepal, and Britishers took active part and climbed the summit.
+After that, there were other expeditions where Indians, descendants of Nepal, and Britishers took an active part and climbed the summit.

 Here is a list of seven places to witness splendid sunrise views over the mighty Kanchenjunga massif.

 2. Lungtung Valley, Sikkim – Lungtung Valley in Sikkim is one of the most magical places in Eastern India.
-It is possible to witness the mesmerizing and ensnaring vision of Kanchenjunga’s mighty peak and the spectacular sunrise over the mountain.
-If the weather remains proper, one can also see other neighboring peaks of the mountain giant.
-Langtang Valley is around 12,500 ft and offers enchanting views of the entire range of Kanchenjunga and its neighboring peaks.
+It is possible to witness the mesmerizing and spectacular sunrise over the mountains.
+If the weather remains proper, one can also see other neighbouring peaks of the mountain giant.
+Langtang Valley is situated at an elevation of around 12,500 ft and offers enchanting views of the entire range of Kanchenjunga and its neighbouring peaks.
 Travelers can easily reach Lungtung Valley from Gangtok by road transport.

 6. Tiffin Dara – Tiffin Dara offers astonishing views of the mighty Kanchenjunga Peak.
 Rishyap is one of the highest summits in the Kalimpong district.
 However, travelers must climb 2.5 km uphill from Rishyap to reach Tiffin Dara, where they can witness the glorious and spectacular sunrise.

-KANCHENJUNGA FAQ
+KANCHENJUNFA FAQ